 There are two, broad types of investment analyst:

-Sell-side analysts research individual companies for private investors and unit trust fund managers.
+Sell-side Analysts research individual companies for private investors and unit trust fund managers.
 They examine a company's annual reports and financial statements to find information on numbers of employees, output, size of profits and turnover, and compare these figures with other companies to assess the outlook for that company's business.

-Buy-side analysts look at investment opportunities for pension funds, investment banks, and insurance and life assurance companies.
+Buy-side Analysts look at investment opportunities for pension funds, investment banks, and insurance and life assurance companies.

 Analysts tend to specialise in one sector, for example pharmaceuticals, energy or telecommunications.